-Faulkner University is a multi-campus, co-educational private, Christian institution of higher education offering associate degrees, baccalaureate, and master degrees to prepare students for professions or advanced studies in Bible, liberal arts and sciences, business, professional, and career education.
-Through the Jones School of Law, Faulkner offers the juris doctor in jurisprudence.
+Faulkner University is a multi-campus, co-educational private, Christian institution of higher education offering, associate degrees, baccalaureate and master degrees to prepare students for professions or advanced studies in Bible, liberal arts and sciences, business, professional, and career education.
+Through its Jones School of Law, it offers the juris doctor in jurisprudence.

 Founded as a two-year Bible college in 1942, Faulkner has evolved into an independent, co-educational institution in the Christian liberal arts tradition.
-Faulkner has grown from a small, seminary based institution to a university with five academic divisions on the Montgomery campus- Alabama Christian College of Arts and Sciences, Harris College of Business and Executive Education, Thomas Goode Jones School of Law, V.P.
-Black College of Biblical Studies, and the College of Education-and three extended campuses in Birmingham, Huntsville, and Mobile.
-Faulkner has two academic research and outreach centers: the Cloverdale Center for Family Strengths and the Institute for Faith and the Academy.
+Faulkner has grown from a small seminary based institution to a university with four academic divisions on the Montgomery campus-the Alabama Christian College of Arts and Sciences, Harris College of Business and Executive Education, Thomas Goode Jones School of Law, and the V.P.
+Black College of Biblical Studies-and three extended campuses in Birmingham, Huntsville, and Mobile.
+Faulkner has three academic research and outreach centers-the Center for Dispute Resolution, the Cloverdale Center for Family

+Strengths, and the Scholars Council/Institute for Faith and Learning.
 The cornerstone and distinctive characteristic of Faulkner is the infusion of Christian ethics, morals, values, and concern for others throughout the entire institution.
 As an institution and faculty, we focus on conveying the knowledge to empower the pursuit of personal goals and life-roles and to enable daily life as productive Christians and citizens of a pluralistic democratic society.
 Our commitment to Christian ethical ideals extends to the individual, family, church, community, nation, vocation, and profession.
 Our interest is not only in what an education helps students to be in their lives, but also what an education helps them to do with their lives.